xterm-x11/docs/package.md

 Here are the commands for installing XTerm from a package on some better-known distributions:

-Arch Linux: `pacman -Syu xterm`
+Arch Linux: `$ pacman -Syu xterm`
 <!-- source: https://bbs.archlinux.org/viewtopic.php?id=242823 -->

-Debian, Linux Mint: `sudo apt-get install xterm`
+Debian, Linux Mint: `$ sudo apt-get install xterm`
 <!-- https://www.debian.org/releases/ and [APT](https://packages.debian.org/sid/apt) -->

-Ubuntu: `sudo apt install xterm`
+Ubuntu: `$ sudo apt install xterm`

-Fedora, Rocky Linux, CentOS Linux, CentOS Stream, RHEL: `sudo dnf install xterm.x86_64`
+Fedora, Rocky Linux, CentOS Linux, CentOS Stream, RHEL: `$ sudo dnf install xterm.x86_64`

-openSUSE, SUSE Linux Enterprise: `sudo zypper install xterm`
+openSUSE, SUSE Linux Enterprise: `$ sudo zypper install xterm`

 TIP: If you are using another system, see the following two sections.
 Alternatively, you might need to run a command to search for the XTerm package to find the correct package name in the packagage manager's repository.